ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-5. A recent poll asked a random sample of 1,100 U.S. adults whether or not they support gay marriage.
+Q. A recent poll asked a random sample of 1,100 U.S. adults whether or not they support gay marriage.
 Based on the results of the poll, the pollsters estimated that the proportion of all U.S. adults who support gay marriage is 0.61.
 Which form of statistical inference should you use to evaluate this conclusion?

 - Point Estimation
 - Interval Estimation